linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Fixed Income Mathematics- Analytical and Statistical Processed.md

 # Creation of a Passthrough Security

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-11/3349fca6-d86c-4f7f-97a9-ac92567de92d/3f4f9d1cb838ffdf1d2b9eb1ea549394fea9c16d84be9b517d9d53fc8e4f4b1e.jpg)
-Each loan is for  $100,000 Total loans:$ 1 million
+Each loan is for  \$100,000 Total loans:\$ 1 million

 about prepayments.
-But an investor would have to invest  $1 million to buy 10 loans and$ 50 million to buy 500 loans assuming that each loan is for $100,000.
+But an investor would have to invest  \$1 million to buy 10 loans and\$ 50 million to buy 500 loans assuming that each loan is for \$100,000.

 # Agency Mortgage Passthrough Securities